spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Oauth.md

     }
 ```

-This callback be called after processing request and before creating authenticated session.
+This callback is called after oauth processing and before creating authenticated session.